sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 ## Troubleshooting assets {#asset-issues}

 Asset filters allow for scoping an asset to a particular operating system or architecture.
 You can see an example of those in the [asset reference documentation][asset-ref].
-If an asset filter is improperly applied, this can prevent the asset from being downloaded by the desired entity, and will result in a message like:
+If an asset filter is improperly applied, this can prevent the asset from being downloaded by the desired entity and will result in error messages both on the agent and the backend illustrating that the command was not found:

+**Agent**

 {{< highlight json >}}
 {
+    "asset": "check-disk-space",
+    "component": "asset-manager",
+    "entity": "sensu-centos",
+    "filters": [
+        "true == false"
+    ],
+    "level": "debug",
+    "msg": "entity not filtered, not installing asset", "time": "2019-09-12T18:28:05Z"
+}
+{{< /highlight >}}

+**Backend**

+{{< highlight json >}}

+ {
   "timestamp": 1568148292,
   "check": {
-    "command": "echo.sh",
+    "command": "check-disk-space",
     "handlers": [],
     "high_flap_threshold": 0,
     "interval": 10,
     "low_flap_threshold": 0,
     "publish": true,
-    "runtime_assets": null,
+    "runtime_assets": [
+      "sensu-plugins-disk-checks"
+    ],
     "subscriptions": [
       "caching_servers"
     ],